espresso3389/vcterminal-vscode/README.md

 This is a Visual Studio Code extension, which enables Windows users to open Integrated Terminal with Visual Studio Tools.
 It is enabled by utilizing vcvarsall.bat on Visual C++ installation.

-This extension supports two terminal variants:
+It also support Bash on Ubuntu on Windows (WSL) invocation without modifying integrated terminal configuration.

-### Visual Studio Command Prompt
+## Visual Studio Command Prompt

 You can select a Visual Studio version upon opening Visual Studio Command Prompt.

+Currently, it supports VS2010, VS2012, VS2013, VS2015, and VS2017.

-### Bash on Ubuntu on Windows
+## Bash on Ubuntu on Windows (WSL)

 This will open `Bash on Ubuntu on Windows` on integrated terminal.